AshwinSundar/ashwinsundar/content/story-points-stupid.md

 [^brooks]: Fred Brooks was a brilliant scientist and engineer.
 He also likened programmers to one who "builds castles in the air, from air, creating by exertion of the imagination."
 This may have been a likely analogy in his day, but today, a plurality of "programmers" shamelessly proclaim they would copy and paste code written on a baboon's behind, if it meant they could log off for the day at 3PM instead of 4PM.

 [^fibonacci]: Fibonacci pointing is a process where six software "engineers" (\$150/hr each, billable to the client) sit in a Zoom call with a Certified Scrum Master(\$125/hr each, billable to the client), who asks each software "engineer" (\$150/hr each, billable to the client) to estimate how "hard" a task is.
 They are asked to use the Fibonacci sequence (e.g. 1, 2, 3, 5, 8, 11, etc) to measure how "hard" the task is.
 Why isn't this just a simple scale of 1-10?
-Beats me...And yes, there really is a certification called "Certified Scrum Master".
+Beats me . . .
+And yes, there really is a certification called "Certified Scrum Master".
 In fact, anyone reading this is only 3 days and \$299 away from having the hallowed honorific "CSM" after their name on their next job application!

 [^mythical-man-month]: The book, through which Fred Brooks became famous among engineers, came out nearly fifty years ago.
 It contains pithy sayings like, "Nine women cannot make a baby in a month", and the afore-mentioned Castles in the Sky commentary.
 Developers in their twenties cite this book as if it's some sort of gospel.
 "The Mythical Man-Month" was once ahead of its time, but that time has long passed.